projectcontour/contour/SITE_CONTRIBUTION.md

 **Linking to the project contour GitHub repo:**

 The GitHub metadata plugin populates Jekyll variables with data from GitHub during build.
-When inserting a link to the Project Contour repository, use the prefix `{{site.github.repository_url}}`.
+When inserting a link to the Project Contour repository, use the prefix `{{< param github_url >}}`.

 A full list of variables can be found in the [jekyll-github-metadata documentation][4].